 So Why Use Hard Money Loan Programs?

 Why would you want to use money with a high interest rate?
-Hard money is very useful for some borrowers, especially those with poor credit history mortgages.
+Hard money lending is very useful for some borrowers, especially those with poor credit history mortgages.
 Here are some advantages:

 - Hard money loans are fast.
 The lender is worried about the value of the home and not your financial information.
-So a hard money loan can be closed in days or in a few weeks.
-If you do deals regularly with a hard money lender, you will find that the process can take mere days.
+So, a hard money loan can be closed in days or in a few weeks.
+If you do deals regularly with a hard money lending company, you will find that the process can take mere days.
 Getting a private money loan for bad credit closed quickly is very important in some situations, such as with investment properties.
 If you don’t buy an investment property fast, you could lose the home to another buyer.

 - Hard money financing is flexible.
 Lenders of hard money do not use regular underwriting.
 They look at each loan deal on an individual basis.
 You may be able to change the schedule to repay the loan.
-Most of these lenders are small companies, not huge financial institutions, so there may be more room to negotiate than on other loans.
+Most of these hard money lenders are small companies, not huge financial institutions, so there may be more room to negotiate than on other loans.

 However, note that hard money lenders will not usually lend 100% of the property value.
-Most lenders will not lend more than 70% of the property’s value, so you do need to have some cash on hand to do most of these deals.
+Most real estate investors and lenders will not lend more than 70% of the property’s value, so you do need to have some cash on hand to do most of these deals.
 This protects the lender if you default, because the lender will be able to resell the property at a lower price and get their money back and then some.
 Nobody ever said there wasn’t significant risk involved in making home loans for people with bad credit scores.